-Now, many fans I think overlook Camille as a character, as anything more than a romantic interest for Klaus, but I’ve always found her and her position quite fascinating.
-This episode I felt like was the first episode to start truly acknowledging some of what I think isinteresting about her character.
+Now, many fans overlook Camille as a character, as nothing more than a romantic interest for Klaus.
+But I’ve always found her, and the position she’s in, quite fascinating.
+And this episode was the first one to start truly acknowledging some of what I think is interesting about her character.
 Allow me to explain…

 There’s almost an inherent contradiction in her goodness and humanity and the people she surrounds herself with and the power she now holds to cause death and destruction.
 In this episode, this seems to have been adresed for the first time ever with Camille asking Klaus to make Lucien stop the killings.

 As you all well know, Camille suspects Lucien of being the town’s new serial killer but believes, probably rightfully so, that no police officer will have any chance against a 1000 year old vampire.
 So she decides to exercise her social power over Klaus Mikaelson instead.
 Now obviously she’s doing it to accomplish a clearly good goal, stopping more humans from getting killed, but she’s just set something in motion too.
 In exercising this power, for the first time she’s directly opted to potentially cause violence and destruction through him.
 And as shows like The Sopranos and Breaking Bad illustrate quite clearly, violence tends to breed violence and that in turn tends to corrupt people.
 With this one decision Camille has stepped unto a slippery slope, and while Klaus didn’t end up killing Lucien she has now put him in a position where he might if Camille’s desire is not fulfilled.
 In other words, a big step.